No Products in the Cart

 Like humans, dogs need water to survive.
 And without water, dogs can become dehydrated quickly, which can put your pup in danger.
 This can be a major issue during the summer and hotter months of the year.
-So how can you tell if your dog is dehydrated?
-We detail that, and more, below:
+So how can you tell if you have a dehydrated dog?
+Here are the signs of dehydration in dogs and dog dehydration symptoms.

 Dogs become dehydrated when they lose more water than they take in.
 This usually occurs through natural means, such as urination and panting.
 After losing water, the body then tries to compensate by pulling water from its cells.
 That causes the loss of key nutrients and electrolytes (like sodium, potassium and chloride), which can lead to dangerous health issues, including organ failure and death.